guiga-zalu/guiga-zalu/README.md

 - ⚡ What I like: Solve mathematical problems, represent visually concepts and develop code as if it'd become a full library
 - 🔭 Looking forward to whichiever there is to be learnt!

+## Main projects

+1. [Smart Pixelizer](https://github.com/guiga-zalu/smart-pixelizer) is my own lossy image compression algorithm!
+1. [DeepJS](https://github.com/guiga-zalu/deepjs) will, in the future, be a (totally in JavaScript) generic deep learning library!
+Today, it can realize:
+   + N-dimensional tensor representation as one array-like variable
+   + N-dimensional convolution & pooling, with a (a, b, c, ...)-shaped tensor to a (z, y, x, ...)-shaped one
+1. [Simple Shows](https://github.com/guiga-zalu/simple-shows): a set of HTML/JS/CSS (+ advanced versions) demonstrations for concepts & cool ideas; like `raio`, a atmosferic-to-ground lightning path simlulator!

 ## Discover about me:

 [<img align="left" alt="guilherme.zaluchi.com.br" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]